pytorch/pytorch.github.io/_posts/2022-6-28-introducing-torchx-fbgemm-and-other-library-updates-in-pytorch-1-12.md

 featured-img: ''
 ---

-We are bringing a number of improvements to the current PyTorch domain libraries, alongside the PyTorch 1.12 release.
+We are bringing a number of improvements to the current PyTorch libraries, alongside the [PyTorch 1.12 release](https://github.com/pytorch/pytorch/releases/tag/v1.12.0).
 These updates demonstrate our focus on developing common and extensible APIs across all domains to make it easier for our community to build ecosystem projects on PyTorch.

 Summary:
 - **TorchVision** - Added multi-weight support API, new architectures, model variants, and pretrained weight.
 See the release notes [here](https://github.com/pytorch/vision/releases).
 - **TorchAudio** - Introduced beta features including a streaming API, a CTC beam search decoder, and new beamforming modules and methods.
 See the release notes [here](https://github.com/pytorch/audio/releases).
 - **TorchText** - Extended support for scriptable BERT tokenizer and added datasets for GLUE benchmark.
 See the release notes [here](https://github.com/pytorch/text/releases).
-- **TorchRec** EmbeddingModule benchmarks, examples for TwoTower Retrieval model and sequential embedding, and demonstrated integration with production components.
+- **TorchRec** - Added EmbeddingModule benchmarks, examples for TwoTower Retrieval, inference and sequential embeddings, metrics, improved planner and demonstrated integration with production components.
 See the release notes [here](https://github.com/pytorch/torchrec/releases).
 - **TorchX** - Launch PyTorch trainers developed on local workspaces onto five different types of schedulers.
 See the release notes [here](https://github.com/pytorch/torchx/blob/main/CHANGELOG.md?plain=1#L3).
 - **FBGemm** - Added and improved kernels for Recommendation Systems inference workloads, including table batched embedding bag, jagged tensor operations, and other special-case optimizations.